steli99/billiards-cpp/docs/REPORT.md

 Output MP4 frame counts were checked against all ten source clips.
 All 20 frame predictions, ten final minimaps, ten annotated videos, position CSVs and metric rows are present. `results/verification.txt`, `results/tests.txt` and `results/run_metadata.json` record the checks, versions, source hashes and frame rates.
 The official Virtual Lab remains untested.

-## Remaining limitations and improvements

-- Table color must form a large saturated region; unusual gray cloth, severe occlusion, camera cuts or clutter with similar color can break geometry estimation.
-- Circle and color thresholds are not perspective-adaptive.
-Elliptical projections, touching balls, shadows and dark balls near pockets can be missed or merged.
-- Solid/striped classification depends strongly on ball orientation and the visible amount of white.
-Number patches and highlights can resemble stripes.
-- Greedy tracking is not a collision-aware physical model.
-A global assignment method with appearance history would be a useful next step.
-- Homography maps image ball centers onto the table plane and neglects their physical height.
-Trajectories are approximate image-derived paths, not measured billiard dynamics.
-- The requested course author/contribution/hour and Virtual Lab requirements are not satisfied by fabricated entries; human ownership, actual hours and official-environment verification would have to be established independently.
-The AI-code prohibition remains decisive for submission eligibility.